 10. If you’re involved with a nonprofit, look at the upcoming webinars offered by Nonprofit Vote, as they tackle issues like getting communities involved with your nonprofit to be more engaged voters.

 11. Get involved with the League of Women Voters.
 Not only can you sign up to get action alerts regarding helping folks get access to voting, but your local LWV office no doubt holds voter registration events.
-Help them at their next event.
+Call and ask how you can help.

 12. Become a volunteer deputy registrar in your state.
 Your state provides the training so you are knowledgable about registering people in your state.
 Google “deputy registrar” and the name of your state.